-The subject is asked, as a mental task, to affect the pendulum motion, the results of which would be available as feedback from the chart recorder.
-The subject is then encouraged to work with the pendulum from a distance of 1 meter, observing effects being produced.
-If satisfied that there is a possibility of producing effects (typically following a week's activity, a couple of hours per day), an experiment is begun.
+The subject is asked, as a mental task, to affect the section. the results of which would be available as feedback section recorder.
+The subject is then encouraged to work with the section from a distance of 1 meter, observing effects being produced.
+Section that there is a possibility of producing effects (typically setting a week's activity, a couple of hours per day), an experiment section.

-As in other experiments, subject efforts to increase or decrease oscillation amplitude are determined by an experimenter utilizing the universal randomization protocol described in (a).
-Each experiment
+As in other experiments, subject efforts to increase or becrease oscillation amplitude are determined by an experimenter utilizing the universal randomization protocol described in (a).
+Each experiment the second s and the second second